 Gun owners often wonder how to make a pistol slide easier.
 If you are one of them, do not worry as this article will explain in detail what you need to do.

 Many people happen to have weak hands hence lack the strength to rack the slide.
 This is common with females and older people.
 New shooters too have a problem with racking the slide and are afraid of slide bite.
+There are drills to shoot your pistol better, too, which can hugely improve your shooting skills.

 The good news is, there is a solution to this problem.
 Keep reading to learn more.